publiccodenet/blog/_posts/2021-03-04-newsletter-dec-2020-to-feb-2021.md

 Hello!

-It's time again to share what we've done since [November 2020](https://blog.publiccode.net/news/2020/12/02/autumn-2020-newsletter.html).
+It's again time to share what we've done since [November 2020](https://blog.publiccode.net/news/2020/12/02/autumn-2020-newsletter.html).

 We have 3 highlights:

 - We're delighted that the [Signalen codebase is now in incubation]({% post_url 2021-02-04-signalen-is-in-incubation %}) with the Foundation for Public Code
 - We're proud to have launched a new product: a free [online course introducing the Standard for Public Code](https://citybycity.academy/course/standards-for-smart-cities), hosted by Open and Agile Smart Cities' CITYxCITY online learning platform.
 - We received a philanthropic gift from Josh Elkes - thanks for enabling our work, Josh!

 And coming up:

 - MozFest 2021: come discuss "How public code can transform the digital future of cities" with our President Ben Cerveny and Ger Baron, CTO of Amsterdam on March 11th at 19:15 [register here](https//:schedule.mozillafestival.org/session/TDHQ3D-1)
 - MozFest 2021: we often get asked what individuals can do to affect their government's technology choices, which we don't have a good answer to.
-[Join this workshop](https://schedule.mozillafestival.org/session/CSH7RM-1) to hear what's worked for others, and what to try next.
-21.15 CET, 11 March 2021.
+[Join this workshop](https://schedule.mozillafestival.org/session/CSH7RM-1) (21.15 CET, 11 March 2021) to hear what's worked for others, and what to try next.
-- Boris will be part of a panel

-Read on for everything else.
+Read on for everything else!

 ## What we've been up to

 ### Standard for Public Code

-Keep an eye out for a new release of the [Standard for Public Code](https://standard.publiccode.net/) soon.
+Keep an eye out for a [new release of the Standard for Public Code](https://github.com/publiccodenet/standard/pull/478) soon.

 ### Codebase stewardship

 We currently have 2 codebases in incubation (OpenZaak and Signalen) and 1 in assessment (Omgevingsbeleid).

 In the last months, the Omgevingsbeleid team has selected a license and published their backend.
 [Check out their demo site](https://omgevingsbeleid.zuid-holland.nl/).